semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 1. Sign in to [Semgrep App](https://semgrep.dev/login).
 See [Signing in to Semgrep App](/docs/semgrep-app/getting-started-with-semgrep-app/#signing-in-to-semgrep-app) for details on requested permissions and repository access.
 2. Click **Projects > Scan New Project > Run Scan in CI**.
 3. Select your provider from the menu.
-4. Optional: Some providers may ask you to select your organization within your source code management (SCM) tool.
+4. Optional: Some providers may ask you to select your organization if applicable to your SCM tool.
 5. Follow the steps outlined in the page:
     1. Optional: Additional permissions may be requested for Semgrep App to perform certain actions in your SCM tool, such as GitHub.
 If you prefer not to grant these permissions, Semgrep App provides alternative instructions in the **Don't want to install the app?** section within the page itself.
     2. Click **Create new API token**.
 This is your `SEMGREP_APP_TOKEN` environment variable.